-- Children and adolescents under 18 years old should not be treated with Rispone for schizophrenia or mania. - For the treatment of conduct disorder the dose will depend on your child's weight: For children who weigh less than 50 kg - The starting dose will normally be 0.25 mg once a day - The dose may be increased every other day in steps of 0.25 mg per day - The usual maintenance dose is 0.25 mg to 0.75 mg once a day.
+- Children and adolescents under 18 years old should not be treated with Rispone for schizophrenia or mania. - For the treatment of conduct disorder the dose will depend on your child's weight: For children who weigh less than 50 kg - The starting dose will normally be 0.25 ml oral solution (0.25 mg risperidone) once a day - The dose may be increased every other day in steps of 0.25 ml oral solution (0.25 mg risperidone) per day - The usual maintenance dose is 0.25 to 0.75 ml oral solution (0.25 to 0.75 mg risperidone) once a day.